Hypergeometric Functions over Finite Fields: A finite field Clausen formula and an application

-In this section we use the previous discussion of Galois representations from Sections \ref{Gal-background} and \ref{Gal} to discuss a finite field version of the classical Clausen formula, due to Evans and Greene, and how its geometric interpretation sheds light on Ramanujan type formulas for $1/\pi$.
+In this section, we use the previous discussion of Galois representations from Sections \ref{Gal-background} and \ref{Gal} to discuss a finite field version of the classical Clausen formula, due to Evans and Greene, and how its geometric interpretation sheds light on Ramanujan type formulas for $1/\pi$.
+Below we continue to use $\eps$ to denote the trivial character and $\phi$ to denote the quadratic character.
+The discussion below is closely related to Weil's result describing Jacobi sums as Gr\"ossencharacters, which was recalled in \S \ref{ss:Grossencharacter}.